 The great news is that the medical writing industry is booming.
 Global healthcare spending could reach over $10 trillion by 2022.
 Both startups and established healthcare brands and businesses need quality content written by experienced, talented health writers.
 So there are plenty of options to niche your skills and services.

 When you know what a health writer does, think about your focus area.
 Your niche can be a particular writing style (features, blogs, sales pages, website copywriting, patient education materials), target audience (patients or health professionals) or a health topic.
 Or, your niche can be based on your qualifications, industry experience or career journey.
-Not what a health writer?

 Thinking beyond “medical writer” or “health writer” will give your business a unique offering.
 Having a point of difference is essential for helping you stand out and attract relevant clients.